- Selection condition

 - a "+" sign in front of the item name indicates an ascending sort order.

 - a "-" sign in front of the item name indicates a descending sort order.

-If this parameter is not specified or if it corresponds to an empty string (""), no sort is performed in the view.
+If this parameter is not specified or is an empty string (""), no sort is defined in the view.